What are personal injury compensation claims? Everything you need to know

 4. Slips, trips, and falls

 These claims often involve premises liability, when an owner or occupier fails to ensure the environment is safe.
-You may have a claim if you slipped or tripped due to:
+You may have a claim if you slipped or tripped following:

 • Wet or uneven floors